ranul-pallemulle/CommQ.Data/README.md

 ## Usage
 Install the `CommQ.Data` NuGet package - https://www.nuget.org/packages/CommQ.Data/

 `CommQ.Data` depends on `Microsoft.Data.SqlClient`.
 Therefore, installing it brings in several sub-dependencies.
-If you'd like to avoid this you could install the `CommQ.Data.Abstractions` NuGet package in your core projects and install `CommQ.Data` elsewhere - https://www.nuget.org/packages/CommQ.Data.Abstractions/
+If you'd like to avoid this you could install the `CommQ.Data.Abstractions` NuGet package in your core projects to access the interfaces and install `CommQ.Data` elsewhere - https://www.nuget.org/packages/CommQ.Data.Abstractions/

 ### Creating a unit of work
 Note: if you are using dependency injection, see [Dependency Injection](#dependency-injection).